 Note: Projects executed on the Job Management Service will report local times in the History for that object.
-If the Server and Workstation times are not in sync this could lead to events appearing to have occurred out of order.
+If the Server and Workstation times are not in sync, this could lead to events appearing to have occurred out of order.
 The system administrator should always attempt to keep all network participants time in sync.

-A message in the Status Bar will notify the user once the remote execution completes.
+A message in the Status Bar indicates when the remote execution completes.
 (Information also appears in the Status Bar when there is communication from the client to the JQS (e.g., sending job, receiving job results)).